 - Advised numerous insurance clients in developing policies and procedures to comply with U.S. sanctions regulations, and was instrumental in developing a key provision in the Comprehensive Iran Sanctions Accountability and Divestment Act (CISADA) relating to such compliance programs.

-- Played a key role in the development and passage of the Terrorism Risk Insurance Act of 2002 (TRIA) and the successful efforts to renew the TRIA program in 2005 and 2007.
+- Played a key role in the development and passage of the Terrorism Risk Insurance Act of 2002 (TRIA) and the successful efforts to renew the TRIA program in 2005, 2007, 2014, and is deeply involved in the current 2019-20 reauthorization campaign.

 - Developed innovative solutions for insurance industry problems, including the formation of Policyholders Benefit Corporation, jointly financed by the nation's private mortgage insurers (PMI), to assume undefaulted insurance obligations when the then-largest PMI insurer was put into liquidation during the S&L crisis.